web3infra-foundation/libp2p-rs/docs/architecture.md

 Private network offers to setup a PSK based private network using `libp2p-rs`.
 The node configured with Private network enabled can only communicate with the other node with the same PSK.
 Basically Private network is implemented as a wrapper transport by adding an encryption/decryption layer on top of the inner tranport.
 Currently XSalsa20 is used by the private network to provide encryption/decryption capability.

+## Upgrader

+Upgrader is used to upgrade a connection to use a specific protocol, e.g., from a Tcp stream to a secure stream with SecIo.

 ## Multistream Select